Article by Yellow Dog’s Jack Porter – Director of South America Programs

 Because they are omnivorous, the best conditions for Pacu fishing are on hot windy days when the wind blows leaves, fruits, and debris into the river.
-In these conditions you will see Pacu cruising and eating off the surface, creating fantastic opportunities for sight fishing.
-Typically, the best cast is to hit them with the fly right in the head.
+In these conditions, you will see Pacu cruising and eating off the surface, creating fantastic opportunities for sight fishing.
+The best cast is typically hitting them with the fly right on the head.
 When hooked, Pacu are known for their immense strength and long runs.
 They do not jump like the dorado, but they fight much harder!

 Yatorana: Pound for pound, the Yatorana is the strongest fish found in the Tsimane area.
 As a species, it is extremely beautiful and recognizable by a black band in its caudal and anal fins.
-Tsimane offers great fishing for Yatorana, with an average weight of 4 pounds, and trophies of up to 15 pounds in the river systems.
-It is an omnivorous fish; an opportunist which is associated with riverside vegetation, where it finds both food and shelter.
+Tsimane offers great fishing for Yatorana, with an average weight of 4 pounds and trophies of up to 15 pounds in the river systems.
+It is an omnivorous fish, an opportunist associated with riverside vegetation, where it finds food and shelter.
 Its varied diet includes fruits, seeds, small fish, and land insects.

 Read More Articles: